shmuelzon/esp32-ble2mqtt/README.md

 * `whitelist`/`blacklist` - An array of MAC addresses of devices.
-If `whitelist` is used, only devices with a MAC address matching one of the entries will be connected while if `blacklist` is used, only devices that do not match any entry will be connected
+If `whitelist` is used, only devices with a MAC address matching one of the entries will be connected while if `blacklist` is used, only devices that do not match any entry will be connected.
+It's possible to use the wildcard character `?` to denote any value for a nibble.

     ```json
     "whitelist": [
-      "aa:bb:cc:dd:ee:ff"
+      "aa:bb:cc:dd:ee:ff",
+      "00:11:22:??:??:??"
     ]
     ```
 * `services` - Add additional services or override a existing definitions to the ones grabbed automatically during build from http://www.bluetooth.org.
 Each service can include a `name` field which will be used in the MQTT topic instead of its UUID.
 In addition, it's possible to define a white/black list for discovered services.
+The white/black list UUIDs may contain the wildcard character `?` to denote any value for a nibble.
 For example:

     ```json
     "services": {